 For starts we had seafood towers – three step cake platters filled with conch, stoned crab, crab, lobster, conch fritters, mahi mahi… all sorts.

 And then just because I’d seen ‘bacon’ written we also had some of that wrapped round crab stuffed prawns, just on the side, just because we could.

 After that I was feeling like a stuffed crab myself, but still had the main I’d ordered on its way.
 A Fisherman’s Steamer – crab, shrimp and lobster all steamed together in a pot.
 Super healthy I thought.

 And then dessert, key lime pie, again.

-One of my friends, Cailin from Travel Yourself, told me how she’d seen a ghost in Key West.
+One of my friends told me how she’d seen a ghost in Key West.
 Genuinely seen a ghost.
-So when the opportunity to go on a ghost tour with Key West Ghost Hunt came to me, I took it with an open mind and an open heart.
+So, when the opportunity to go on a ghost tour with Key West Ghost Hunt came to me, I took it with an open mind and an open heart.

 It was an interesting tour though, and I learned a lot about the history, think I was just disappointed I wasn’t going to have any ghoulie stories to take home.
 I wanted to find Casper.

 Even though there was no ghostly sightings from me I’d still recommend the Key West ghost tour.
 It was a great way to walk the streets with purpose, and a good thing to do before the bars opened and to walk off dinner.
 Add this into your day out in Key West itinerary for sure.